-The World Health Organization (WHO) has declared a pandemic over a new coronavirus, which causes an illness known as COVID-19 that has spread to nearly every country.
+The World Health Organization (WHO) declared the coronavirus a global pandemic more than nine months ago and since then, the illness it causes, known as COVID-19, has spread to nearly every country in the world.

-The disease has killed more than 957,000 people and infected more than 30.8 million, according to data compiled by Johns Hopkins University.
-More than 21 million people have recovered.
+The disease has killed more than 1.8 million people and infected more than 82.8 million, according to data compiled by Johns Hopkins University.
+More than 46 million people have recovered.